woocommerce/woocommerce-blocks/docs/testing/cart-checkout/readme.md

 ### Shipping

-If you already have some shipping zones in your website:
+#### Setup

+With shipping zones available:

 - [ ] You should be able to see preview rates (that are not your actual rates) in the editor.
 - [ ] You should be able to see your actual rates on the frontend.
 - [ ] Selecting a shipping rate should update the totals.
 - [ ] Changing the address in Cart block should update the rates.
 - [ ] Try entering an address that does not have rates for, you should:
   - [ ] See an error saying "No options were found".
   - [ ] See the default shipping option if you have it setup.
 - [ ] The countries in the shipping rates form should reflect the countries you have in WooCommerce -> Settings -> General -> Shipping location(s).
 - [ ] If your cart has only digital products, the Cart and Checkout blocks should act like shipping is disabled.